musaugurlu/CursorPosition/README.md

 ## Todo
 * Switch to PSobjects from Classes to make it compatible to Version < 5
 * Find an alternative to "$Script:CursorRepository.Id" as it doesn't work in version < 5
+* Implement [xdotool](https://github.com/jordansissel/xdotool) to make it available in Linux and Mac OS